ahnaineh/org_chart/README.md

 Do you want to add to this list?
 Open an issue or a pull request!

+# Catuion
+Removed `ontTap` and `onDoubleTap` from the `OrgChart` widget.
+Because of these, when a button on the node is pressed, running the callback is delayed, so to remove this delay both of these were removed.
+You can still add a `GestureDetector` in the builder method to achieve the same functionality.

 # Org Chart
 A flutter orgranizational chart with drag and drop, zoom and pan, search, collapse/expand, and exteremly easy to customize the node shape!